 The Penn Humanities Forum is charged with taking a fresh look at those insights that touch on the human experience.
 Our goals are to demonstrate how vital the humanities are to the life of the mind and the health of society, and how the humanities are connected with many areas of inquiry in medicine, law, business, and the social sciences.

-Annual topic-based programs and broader initiatives, such as the Digital Humanities Forum and many "Humanities at Large" university and cultural collaborations, invite people of all ages and places to discover with us our common stake in the "thinking arts."
+Annual topic-based programs and broader initiatives—such as our "Humanities at Large" university and cultural collaborations and our launching through the Digital Humanities Forum of what is now our sister center, the Price Lab for Digital Humanities—invite people of all ages and places to discover with us our common stake in the "thinking arts."